-If applying for an in year school transfer, places will be allocated in advance of the family arriving in the area for children of UK service personnel, if accompanied by an official government letter which declares a relocation date and a Unit postal address or quartering area address for considering the application against Local Authority oversubscription criteria.
-If applying for a place in the normal admission round, applications for children of UK Service personnel will be considered alongside all other applications, using the Until postal address or quartering area address following receipt of the above evidence.
+If applying for an in year school transfer, places will be allocated in advance of the family arriving in the area for children of UK service personnel, if accompanied by an official government letter which declares a relocation date and a Unit postal address or quartering area address for considering the application against the council's oversubscription criteria.
+If applying for a place in the normal admission round, applications for children of UK service personnel will be considered alongside all other applications, using the Unit postal address or quartering area address following receipt of the above evidence.